couchbase-partners/test-drive-couchbase/README.md

 ## Prerequisites

-The only prerequisite is a web browser and an Azure account.
+The only prerequisite is a web browser.

 In this test drive, a 3 node cluster of Couchbase Server and 1 instance of Couchbase Sync Gateway will be at your disposal.

 Note that Sync Gateway is only briefly touched on in this test drive.
-For more information on using Sync Gateway and the entire Couchbase Mobile solution, please contact [partners@couchbase.com](mailto:partners@couchbase.com) or [sales@couchbase.com](mailto:sales@couchbase.com) to plan a proof-of-concept.
+For more information on using Sync Gateway and the entire Couchbase Mobile solution, please contact [partners@couchbase.com](mailto:partners@couchbase.com) to plan a proof-of-concept.

 ## Guide to using this test drive